sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 Plugin Changes:

 * Feature: added support for unselect items in sync functionality
-* Feature: added feature - sort terms by parent -> children, and levels number class
+* Feature: added feature - sort terms by parent -&gt; children, and levels number class
 * Fix: fixed some load more issue with dynamic template loop and post lists inside
 * Fix: fixed woo category image not fetched bug
 * Fix: fixed some cases of sticky elementor elements with filters